kubernetes-sigs/kind/site/content/docs/user/local-registry.md

 The registry can be used like this.

-1. First we'll pull an images `docker pull gcr.io/google-samples/hello-app:1.0`
+1. First we'll pull an image `docker pull gcr.io/google-samples/hello-app:1.0`
 2. Then we'll tag the image to use the local registry `docker tag gcr.io/google-samples/hello-app:1.0 localhost:5000/hello-app:1.0`
 3. Then we'll push it to the registry `docker push localhost:5000/hello-app:1.0`
-4. And now we can run the image `kubectl create deployment hello-server --image=registry:5000/hello-app:1.0`
+4. And now we can use the image `kubectl create deployment hello-server --image=registry:5000/hello-app:1.0`

-If you build your own images and tag them with `localhost:5000/image:foo` and then use them in kubernetes as `registry:500/image:foo`.
+If you build your own image and tag it like `localhost:5000/image:foo` and then use it in kubernetes as `registry:5000/image:foo`.

+> Note: you may update your local hosts file as well, for example by adding `127.0.0.1 registry` in your laptop's `/etc/hosts`, so you can reference it in a consistent way by simply using `registry:5000`.